SEJ Board & Staff

 Michael Kodas, senior editor of Inside Climate News, is an award-winning author, reporter, photojournalist and journalism educator as well as the former Deputy Director of the Center for Environmental Journalism at the University of Colorado Boulder.
 He was the winner of the 2018 Colorado Book Award for General Nonfiction for his book, "Megafire: The Race to Extinguish a Deadly Epidemic of Flame," which was also named one of the 20 best nonfiction books of 2017 by Amazon.
 He is also the author of "High Crimes: The Fate of Everest in an Age of Greed," which was named Best Non-Fiction in USA Book News’ National Best Books Awards of 2008 and was the subject of a question on the game show Jeopardy.
 In 1999 he was part of the team at The Hartford Courant awarded The Pulitzer Prize for breaking news coverage and has been honored with awards from the Pictures of Year International competition, the Society of Professional Journalists, the Lowell Thomas Travel Journalism Competition and the National Press Photographers Association.
 His work has appeared in the New York Times, The Washington Post, Los Angeles Times, Chicago Tribune, The Boston Globe, The Denver Post, Newsweek, National Geographic News, Mother Jones and many other publications.
 His photography was featured in the Ken Burns/Lynn Novick documentary "The Vietnam War" and he has appeared on the HBO program "Last Week Tonight with John Oliver," in the American Experience documentary "The Big Burn" on PBS and more.
 From 2013 to 2019 Kodas was one of the directors of the prestigious Ted Scripps Fellowships in Environmental Journalism, which brings five mid-career journalists focused on environmental topics to the University of Colorado Boulder.
 Kodas was a Ted Scripps Fellow in Environmental Journalism at the University of Colorado (2009-10), a Davidoff Scholar at the Wesleyan Writers Workshop (2005) and is a graduate of the University of Missouri’s School of Journalism.
 Current term: 2022-2025.
 Contact Michael.

-Nadia Lopez is an environment reporter at CalMatters, where she covers air pollution and climate policy, with a special focus on California's major goals for reducing greenhouse gas emissions.
-Previously, she helped launch the Central Valley News Collaborative at The Fresno Bee, a first-of-its-kind enterprise project that tells the stories of the San Joaquin Valley's diverse Latino community.
-There, she started reporting on environmental issues by exploring how climate change and drought are reshaping the valley and the lives of the region's most vulnerable — particularly immigrants, low-income residents and those who work in the agricultural industry.
+Nadia Lopez is a reporter at Axios, where she reports on San Francisco.
+Before that, she covered the intersection of climate, housing and politics at Bloomberg, where she wrote about how climate change is upending California's property insurance market and the implications the insurance crisis is having on the state economy and consumers.
+As an environment reporter at CalMatters, she covered air pollution and climate policy, with a special focus on California's major goals for reducing greenhouse gas emissions.
+She also helped launch the Central Valley News Collaborative at The Fresno Bee, a first-of-its-kind enterprise project focused on the San Joaquin Valley's diverse Latino community.
+There, she started reporting on environmental issues by exploring how climate change and drought have reshaped the valley and the lives of the region's most vulnerable — particularly immigrants, low-income residents and farmworkers.
 She was born and raised on the U.S.-Mexico border in Chula Vista, California and graduated from San Francisco State University.
 You can find her @n_llopez.
 Current term: 2022-2025.
 Contact Nadia.

 Image of Angela Rowlings